logo

 Being confined to a wheelchair and using a kitchen can be a daunting task.
 The common designs and layouts of kitchens create all sorts of use problems and obstacles for anyone in a wheelchair.
-This article provides an overview of the basics of creating an "accessible" kitchen, as shown in Figure 1.
+This article provides an overview of the basics of creating an accessible

 Figure 1 - Accessible kitchen design